 - Bay windows may project up to a maximum of three feet from the building facade line. - 2.
-Bay windows cannot encroach into any public right-of-way. - Bay windows shall maintain a minimum clearance of 12 feet above ground, with the exception of single-family and multi-family attached, which require a minimum clearance of two feet.
+No bay window may project beyond the required setback line. - Bay windows shall maintain a minimum clearance of 12 feet above ground, with the exception of single-family and multi-family attached, which require a minimum clearance of two feet.